 Presented by Gallery MA, Japan’s most important architecture gallery, this exhibition was conceived around the theme of the number “twenty”.

 The exhibition occupied all of Gallery MA’s two floors and courtyard.
-The key to KDa’s design for the exhibition is their fascination with the things they find around them in Tokyo; materials, objects, and ideas that are often invisible to the Japanese.
+The key to KDa’s design for the exhibition was their fascination with the things they find around them in Tokyo; materials, objects, and ideas that are often invisible to the Japanese.

-The lower gallery is filled with the mobile ‘kanban’ signs found in the streets outside most of Tokyo’s bars.
+The lower gallery was filled with the mobile ‘kanban’ signs found in the streets outside most of Tokyo’s bars.
 Topped with flashing lights and a big ‘this way’ arrow, the signs display back-lit photographs of KDa’s projects.

 KDa took the largest crystal blocks that the manufacturer could deal with (12cm by 12cm), and had twenty of their projects modelled using the technique.
 The laser-produced models display incredible detail, and have a remarkable visual quality: when viewed from the side the models reveal perfect elevations; viewed from above they reveal the plan; and from any other angle they present X-ray views of and through whole buildings.